zkc3783/dream-share-discover/README.md

 Stay tuned for updates, announcements, and exciting news about our projects!

+### 20240412 We started to code our project!

+We started to coding our project!
+Checking our latest progress by a few screenshots [**here**](./project/).
+Now there are a few things due to be updated.

+- Add a register portal.
+- Add "location" in store info.
+- Add "comment" in feedback.
+- Make login panel selective of store owner login and admin login.

 ### 20240407 We renewed our Gantt chart referencing Brave Ones!

 We renewed our [**Gantt chart**](./CALENDER.md) based on the provided version of [**Brave Ones**](https://github.com/Divpeter/DSD2024.github.io).
 Especially thanks to Peter!